-- i. knowledge of the underlying concepts and principles associated with Sociology, and an ability to evaluate and interpret these within the context of Sociology; - ii. an ability to present, evaluate, and interpret qualitative and quantitative data, to develop lines of argument and make sound judgments in accordance with basic theories and concepts of Sociology.
-Typically, holders of the qualification will be able to: - a. evaluate the appropriateness of different theoretical approaches to discern social problems and issues related to Sociology; - b. communicate the results of their study/work accurately and reliably, and with structured and coherent arguments; - c. undertake further training and develop new skills within a structured and managed environment; and will have: - d. qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility.
+- knowledge of the underlying concepts and principles associated with Sociology, and an ability to evaluate and interpret these within the context of Sociology; - an ability to present, evaluate, and interpret qualitative and quantitative data, to develop lines of argument and make sound judgments in accordance with basic theories and concepts of Sociology.

+- evaluate the appropriateness of different theoretical approaches to discern social problems and issues related to Sociology; - communicate the results of their study/work accurately and reliably, and with structured and coherent arguments; - undertake further training and develop new skills within a structured and managed environment; - qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility.